jonschlinkert/grunt-readme/test/actual/README-plugin.md

 ```

+***

 ## Contributing
+Find a bug?
+Have a feature request?
+Please [create an Issue](https://github.com/assemble/grunt-readme/issues).

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint and test your code using [grunt][].
+Lint and test your code using [grunt][], and build the documentation with [grunt-readme](https://github.com/assemble/grunt-readme).

+Pull requests are also encouraged, and if you find this project useful please consider "starring" it to show your support!
+Thanks!

 ## Release History